grork/FileDeduper/README.md

 With each step, and often within each step the state is captured of what has been discovered & hashed up to that point.
 Additionally, any time you terminate the tool through the use of `Ctrl+C`, state will be saved to allow you to pick up where you left off.

-Depending on the number of files, speed of disk the files are on, performance of the computer, and the amount of RAM available, this process can take a long time to complete.
+Depending on the number of files, speed of the disk where the files are located, performance of the computer, and the amount of RAM available, this process can take a very long time to complete.

-For my intended usage -- and the original set of files I wanted to process -- here are some benchmarks:
+For my intended usage -- and the original set of files I wanted to clean up -- here are some benchmarks:

 > ~5.3 _million_ files